 About

-Issaquah Baseball Club offers select baseball that includes tournaments and scrimmages.
-Players take part in games and events that are organized around a select baseball schedule.
+Issaquah Baseball Club offers select baseball that includes tournament play and scrimmages.
+Players take part in select baseball games and tournaments in addition to scrimmages with their teams.

 • Ages: 8–12 years old

-One founding board member, Kyle Buckner, states that Issaquah Baseball Club is Little League-friendly and works with Issaquah Little League to maintain a symbiotic relationship that helps protect kids’ arm health and allows kids to play Little League while also competing at a higher level at non-conflicting times.
-Parent and coach James Hawk describes that the club emphasizes that players are, or become, good teammates and that an Issaquah Baseball Club player experiences camaraderie, dedication, accountability, and striving to be a good teammate.
-Parent Alisa Lawrence shares that the club has developed her kids’ knowledge and skill for the game and built their confidence, and that her family has made life-long friendships through the club.
-Issaquah High School varsity baseball coach Rob Reese notes that the first wave of Issaquah Baseball Club players have made and contributed to the Issaquah High School varsity baseball team and describes the organization as supporting the development of future Issaquah High School baseball players while working with Issaquah Little League for the betterment of young baseball players.
+One testimonial describes Issaquah Baseball Club as Little League-friendly and working with Issaquah Little League to maintain a symbiotic relationship that helps protect kids’ arm health and allows kids to play Little League while also competing at a higher level at non-conflicting times.
+Another testimonial states that the club insists that players are or become good teammates and describes camaraderie in the dugout as “the IBC way.”
+A parent testimonial notes that the club has developed their kids’ knowledge and skill for the game and that their family has made long-term friendships through the program.
+A testimonial from the Issaquah High School varsity baseball coach states that Issaquah Baseball Club is a great organization for the development of future Issaquah High School baseball players and supports the club’s efforts to work with Issaquah Little League.

 • Ages: 8–12 years old

-One founding board member, Kyle Buckner, states that Issaquah Baseball Club is Little League-friendly and works with Issaquah Little League to maintain a symbiotic relationship that helps protect kids’ arm health and allows kids to play Little League while also competing at a higher level at non-conflicting times.
-Parent and coach James Hawk describes that the club emphasizes that players are, or become, good teammates and that an Issaquah Baseball Club player experiences camaraderie, dedication, accountability, and striving to be a good teammate.
-Parent Alisa Lawrence shares that the club has developed her kids’ knowledge and skill for the game and built their confidence, and that her family has made life-long friendships through the club.
-Issaquah High School varsity baseball coach Rob Reese notes that the first wave of Issaquah Baseball Club players have made and contributed to the Issaquah High School varsity baseball team and describes the organization as supporting the development of future Issaquah High School baseball players while working with Issaquah Little League for the betterment of young baseball players.
+One testimonial describes Issaquah Baseball Club as Little League-friendly and working with Issaquah Little League to maintain a symbiotic relationship that helps protect kids’ arm health and allows kids to play Little League while also competing at a higher level at non-conflicting times.
+Another testimonial states that the club insists that players are or become good teammates and describes camaraderie in the dugout as “the IBC way.”
+A parent testimonial notes that the club has developed their kids’ knowledge and skill for the game and that their family has made long-term friendships through the program.
+A testimonial from the Issaquah High School varsity baseball coach states that Issaquah Baseball Club is a great organization for the development of future Issaquah High School baseball players and supports the club’s efforts to work with Issaquah Little League.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.